phuongwj/phuongwj/README.md

 # Julia 🤗

-- 🤔 I'm currently a third-year undergraduate student at Dalhousie University
+- 🤔 Third-year Computer Science student at Dalhousie University

-- 📬 Feel free to reach out to me at phuong.pham@dal.ca
+- 📬 Reach me at phuong.pham@dal.ca
 <!--
 **phuongwj/phuongwj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.